-The FPGA used on the 7l93 has a 4V absolute maximum input voltage specification.
-To allow interfacing with 5V inputs, the 7l93 has bus switches on all I/O pins.
+The FPGA used on the 7I94 has a 4V absolute maximum input voltage specification.
+To allow interfacing with 5V inputs, the 7I94 has bus switches on all I/O pins.
 The bus switches work by turning off when the input voltage exceeds a preset threshold.
 The 5V I/O tolerance option is the default and should normally be left enabled.

-For high speed applications where only 3.3V maximum signals are present and overshoot clamping is desired, the 5V I/O tolerance option can be disabled.
-In addition to selecting the daughtercard and pull-up resistor voltage, W4 controls the 5V I/O tolerance option.
-When W4 is on the default UP position, 5V tolerance mode is enabled.
-When W4 is in the DOWN position, 5V tolerance mode is disabled.
-Note that W4 controls 5V tolerance on all I/O connectors.
+For high speed applications where only 3.3V maximum signals are present, the 5V I/O tolerance option can be disabled.
+When 5V tolerance mode is enabled the I/O pullup resistor source is 5V.
+When 3.3V tolerance mode is selected, the I/O pull-up resistor source is 3.3V.